Masters of cinema: Agnes Varda

 When I've finished, what course can I do next?

-Please look for other Film Studies courses under History, Culture and Writing/film studies at www.citylit.ac.uk.
+Look for other Film Studies courses on our website at www.citylit.ac.uk under History, Culture and Writing/film studies.